-9 collective agreements were signed (18 in 2014) within the Group in 2015 (6 in France, 2 in Brazil, and 1 in Germany).
+6 collective agreements were signed (9 in 2015) within the Group in 2016 (3 in France, 2 in Brazil, and 1 in Germany).
 The list of these collective agreements is available in appendix D of SCOR's 2015 reference document (section 1.3.2.
 Social relations, p.
 284).

-Although no collective agreement related to health and safety in the workplace was signed in 2015 - as it was the case in 2014 -, 15 meetings (13 in 2014) were held with the Group's staff representatives to discuss local health and safety conditions in 2015 (6 in France, 1 in Italy, 5 in Colombia, 1 in Argentina, 2 in Chile, 1 in Mexico, and 1 in Germany).
+Although no collective agreement related to health and safety in the workplace was signed in 2016 - 25 meetings (15 in 2015) were held with the Group's staff representatives to discuss local health and safety conditions in 2016 (7 meetings in France, 1 in Italy, 13 in Colombia, , , 2 in Brazil, 1 in Mexico and 1 in Germany).

-Lastly, aside from its legal obligations and in order to secure adequate employee representation, SCOR's employees are invited, on a worldwide basis, to elect an administrator to represent their views before the Group's board of directors.
-Held in the first half of 2016, after the second ballot of this worldwide election, a new employee-elected director working in France has been elected and will be submitted to the approval of the 2016 Annual General Meeting
+Last but not least, aside from its legal obligations and in order to secure adequate employee representation, SCOR's employees are invited, on a worldwide basis, to elect an administrator to represent their views before the Group's board of directors.
+Held in the first half of 2016, after the second ballot of this worldwide election, a new employee-elected director working in France has been elected and approved during the 2016 Annual General Meeting